Dr David AshbyResearcher

 I studied Archaeological Practice (2008-11) then did a Research Master’s degree in Archaeology (2011-13), both at the University of Winchester.
 I have also supervised on and taught archaeological fieldwork skills on Oxford University, Marcham/Frilford excavations (2007-11); University of Winchester, St Mary Magdalen Leper Hospital excavations (2009-15) and University of Winchester, St Denys Lodge, Church Place excavations (2016-present).

 In 2008 I formed the Stanford in the Vale Archaeological Research Project, an ongoing project which I direct.
 SVARP examines the formation and development of the Oxfordshire village of Stanford in the Vale from its earliest beginnings to the modern day, combining multi-disciplinary archaeological techniques and community archaeology.
-I am currently undertaking doctoral research on ‘Stanford in the Vale in context: a multi-disciplinary approach to rural settlement development in Oxfordshire’, supervised by Dr Simon Roffey.
+In 2022 I was awarded a PhD for my doctoral research on this project; my thesis, titled ‘Stanford in the Vale in context: a multi-disciplinary approach to rural settlement development in Oxfordshire’, was supervised by Dr Simon Roffey.

 Areas of expertise